Skip to content

 Tier 3 — COLD (Neo4j, disk-bound) GraphRAG entity/fact extraction

-T1 — Hot LLM native context Model-dependent (4k–128k) Verbatim, instant Session duration
+T1 — Hot Working memory LLM native context Model-dependent (4k–128k) Verbatim, instant Session duration

-T2 — Warm ChromaDB + nomic-embed-text Effectively unlimited ANN + hybrid keyword ranking 6 hours
+T2 — Warm Episodic (conversation) ChromaDB + nomic-embed-text Effectively unlimited ANN + hybrid keyword ranking 6 hours

-T3 — Cold Neo4j knowledge graph Unlimited (disk) GraphRAG cypher queries Permanent
+T3 — Cold Semantic Neo4j knowledge graph Unlimited (disk) GraphRAG cypher queries Permanent

 How It Works